Florune/florune-documentation/src/services/documents.md

 ### **1. Verifiable Documents**

 **Purpose:**
-Create secure, wallet-first documents that are **tamper-proof, revocable, and blockchain-backed**, with optional linking to smart contracts for automated enforcement.
+Create secure, **tamper-proof, revocable, and blockchain-backed** document verification contract, with optional linking to smart contracts for automated enforcement.

 **Key Features:**

 * **Revocable** and **contract-linkable** documents
 * Stored locally or in decentralized storage (IPFS, Arweave, or centralized hosts)
 * On-chain **proof of authenticity**
-* Wallet-first signing for cryptographic verification
+* Automated On-chain cryptographic verification
 * Example deployment: **9 Rune per document**

 **How It Works:**

-1. User creates a document and signs it with their wallet.
+1. User strore thir document, enter identifier od document and creates a Verifiable Document contract.
-2. Document metadata and proof are stored on-chain; content can remain off-chain.
+2. Document metadata and proof are stored on-chain; content remain off-chain but verifiable.
-3. Document can be linked to contracts (e.g., Pledge Contracts or Escrow) for automated verification.
+3. Document can be linked to Pledge Contracts for automated verification and payment syncing.

 **Use Case Example:**

-* A company issues a compliance certificate to a vendor.
-The certificate is verifiable on-chain, and can be used to trigger contract milestones or payment releases.
+* A company issues a compliance document to a vendor.
+The document is manageable and verifiable on-chain, and can be used to trigger contract milestones or payment releases.

 **Benefits:**

 * **Tamper-proof and secure** – Blockchain ensures integrity
-* **Contract integration** – Links directly to Escrow or Pledge Contracts for automated verification
+* **Contract integration** – Links directly to Pledge Contracts for automated verification and payment syncing
-* **Revocability** – Documents can be revoked if needed
+* **Revocability** – Documents can be revoked by issuers and controllers of contract if needed

 **Drawbacks:**